superfly/docs/reference/configuration.html.md

 * `grace_period`: The time to wait after a VM starts before checking its health.
 * `interval`: The time between connectivity checks.
 * `restart_limit`: The number of consecutive TCP check failures to allow before attempting to restart the VM.
+The default is `0`, which disables restarts based on failed TCP health checks.
 * `timeout`: The maximum time a connection can take before being reported as failing its healthcheck.

 Times are in milliseconds unless units are specified.